BiswasAnanya/saucedemo-manual-testing/04-smoke-testing/smoke-test-suite.md

 ## Overview

+A Smoke Test Suite quickly verifies that the application’s critical workflows are stable before deeper testing begins, helping to detect build-blocking issues early and avoid wasting effort on an unstable build.
-This Smoke Test Suite contains a prioritized subset of SauceDemo functional test cases selected to validate the application's most critical business workflows.
+This Smoke Test Suite contains a prioritized subset of [SauceDemo](https://www.saucedemo.com/) functional test cases selected to validate the application's most critical business workflows.

 This suite focuses on the primary customer journey:

-**Login → Browse Products → Add to Cart → Checkout → Order Confirmation**
+**Login ⇨ Browse Products ⇨ Add to Cart ⇨ Checkout ⇨ Order Confirmation**

 It also includes essential logout functionality.
 These scenarios provide a quick assessment of whether the application is stable enough for further functional or regression testing.
 The original manual test case IDs are referenced below to maintain traceability between the complete test suite and the prioritized smoke coverage.